dcycle/dcycle-site-2025/hugo/content/posts/this_is_a_tst/index.md

 ---
-title: This is a test
+title: This is a test2
 cover:
   image: images/badge_burn_badge.png
 ---